-Important features in Webmaster Tools
+Important features in Search Console

-Webmaster Tools offers a huge amount of in-depth information to website owners, but not all of it is absolutely necessary to know when getting started.
+Search Console offers a huge amount of in-depth information to website owners, but not all of it is absolutely necessary to know when getting started.

-Once verified, you should be taken to your dashboard, which shows an overview of the important data Webmaster Tools has about your website.
+Once verified, you should be taken to your dashboard, which shows an overview of the important data Search Console has about your website.

 New and important

 Other messages you may receive could be notifications of a Google penalty, or of any major changes you or someone else has made to your account.

 This is excellent for a webmaster, because instead of just waiting for Googlebot to find you, you can give the information to Google directly.

-This type of sitemap is a little different than the kind we touched upon earlier in the guide.
-Instead of a literal map of all of the web pages listed on your website, an XML sitemap is a file containing a plaintext list of every page on your site.
+As touched on earlier in lesson four, instead of a literal map of all of the web pages listed on your website, an XML sitemap is a file containing a plaintext list of every page on your site.

 There are many free tools available online which will create an XML sitemap for you.